How to Protect Your Personal Information

 - We have implemented physical and electronic safeguards to ensure client information is always stored in secure locations.

-- We maintain safeguarding of client information policies and procedures that provide for the proper physical security of workspaces and records.
+- Our policies and procedures provide for the proper physical security of workspaces and records.

-- Our website utilizes state of the art encryption to secure your data for online transmissions.
-Additional information regarding our online security measures can be found here.
+- Our website uses state-of-the-art encryption to secure your data for online transmissions.

 How to help protect yourself from identity thieves

-Hilliard Lyons will never send any type of communication requesting your account number(s), password, or other personal information.
-If you are suspicious of any information you receive from us, please contact your financial advisor immediately.
+Hilliard Lyons will never send any type of communication requesting account numbers, passwords, or other personal information.
+If you are suspicious of any information you receive from us, please contact your Financial Consultant immediately.

 - Never give out personal information to individuals you do not know over the phone.

-- Never share your user id and/or passwords to on-line accounts with anyone.
+- Never share your user ID or passwords to online accounts with anyone.

-- Monitor all brokerage, bank and credit card statements monthly.
-If there is activity you do not recognize, immediately call that institution for additional information regarding the transaction.
+- Monitor all brokerage, bank, and credit card statements monthly.
+If there is activity you do not recognize, immediately call that institution for details about the transaction.

-- Store your extra checks, deposit slips, and canceled checks in a secure, locked location so they are not accessible to guests, contractors, etc. and always properly destroy statements and any other information which contains your personal information.
+- Store your extra checks, deposit slips, and canceled checks in a secure, locked location so they are not accessible to guests, contractors, etc., and always destroy statements that contain your personal information.

-- Monitor your credit report on a yearly basis.
+- Monitor your credit report yearly.
 Look for unknown accounts that you did not initiate and unusual activity in existing accounts.

-- Always shred documents which contain your private information.
+- Always shred documents that contain your private information.

-If you think your identity has been stolen or you suspect you are a victim of fraud, there are a number of steps you can take to limit the damages to your finances and protect your personal and financial interests.
-A few general suggestions include:
+If you think your identity has been stolen or you suspect you are a victim of fraud, there are a number of steps you can take to limit the damages to your finances and protect your personal and financial interests:

 1. Immediately contact the financial institution

-Once alerted of fraud or identity theft financial institutions can ensure that access to your account(s) is protected, place a freeze on the account(s), place stop payment instructions on missing checks, change Personal Identification Numbers (PIN) and/or Online passwords, and open new account(s) as appropriate.
+Once alerted of fraud or identity theft, financial institutions can ensure that access to your account(s) is protected, place a freeze on the accounts, place stop-payment instructions on missing checks, change Personal Identification Numbers (PINS) and/or online passwords, and open new accounts as appropriate.

-Additionally you should check with the financial institution to ensure that no one has requested an address change, PIN number change or ordered new checks and/or Check cards on any of your existing account(s).
+You should also check with the financial institution to ensure that no one has requested an address change, asked for a PIN number change, or ordered new checks or check cards on any of your existing accounts.

 Fraud alerts can help prevent an identity thief from opening any more accounts in your name.
-Contact the toll-free fraud number of any of the three consumer credit reporting bureaus below to place a fraud alert on your credit report.
-When you place an alert notification with one credit bureau, that bureau is required to forward the alert request to the other nationwide consumer reporting agencies, which must include the alert in their file and future reports.
+Contact any of the three consumer credit reporting bureaus below to place a fraud alert on your credit report.
+When you place an alert notification with one credit bureau, that bureau will forward the alert request to the other nationwide consumer reporting agencies, which must include the alert in their file and future reports.